Enhanced second harmonic generation in high-$Q$ all-dielectric metasurfaces with backward frequency conversion: Abstract

 \section{Abstract}

-Here we employ the quasi-bound state in the continuum (quasi-BIC) resonance in all-dielectric metasurfaces for efficient nonlinear processes in consideration of backward coupling.
+Here we employ the quasi-bound state in the continuum (quasi-BIC) resonance in all-dielectric metasurfaces for efficient nonlinear processes in consideration of the backward frequency conversion.
 We theoretically study the second-harmonic generation (SHG) from symmetry-broken AlGaAs metasurfaces and reveal the efficiency enhancement empowered by high-$Q$ quasi-BIC resonances.
-By introducing the correction term of nonlinear polarization at the fundamental wave field to the conventional undepleted approximation, we uncover the effect of backward coupling on the nonlinear conversation efficiency.
-The SHG efficiency as $3.94\times10^{-3}$ with the developed depleted approximation, shows a 9$\%$ decrease compared with $4.33\times10^{-3}$ in conventional undepleted approximation, under the incident intensity of 10 GW/cm$^{2}$.
+By introducing the correction term of nonlinear polarization at the fundamental wave field to the conventional undepleted approximation, we uncover the effect of backward frequency conversion on the nonlinear conversation efficiency.
+The SHG efficiency as $2.45\times10^{-2}$ with the developed depleted model, shows a $14.3\%$ decrease compared with $2.86\times10^{-2}$ in conventional undepleted approximation, under the incident intensity of 10 MW/cm$^{2}$.
 Our results are of significant importance for designing efficient nonlinear metasurfaces supporting high-$Q$ resonances.